 You shouldn’t douche after intercourse (or any other time), because douching can irritate the inside of your vagina and can cause pelvic infections.
 (If you do decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide does not get washed away.)

 Are there any problems with the use of the cervical cap?

 Sometimes, the cervical cap may get moved out of place during sexual intercourse.
 Sometimes, people report having irritation inside their vagina from cervical cap use.
 Also, some people may be allergic to the material of the cervical cap or the spermicide used with it.

 Do I ever need to replace my cervical cap?

 Yes.
 You should get a new cervical cap about once a year.
 Also, after childbirth or if you feel that the cervical cap does not fit well, you probably need to get a new cap.
 See your health care provider and discuss it with them.

 Many people can use a cervical cap, but some can’t.
 If you have had abnormal Pap tests, known or suspected uterine or cervical cancer, or there is no cap size that fits you, you cannot use the cervical cap.
 You also cannot use the cervical cap if you have or possibly have uterine or cervical cancer or current infections of the cervix and vagina.
 Also, if you are allergic to silicone, you should not use the cervical cap.

 Should I use any other type of contraception with the cervical cap?

 Until you become comfortable with inserting the cervical cap correctly (usually one week to one month), use a backup method of contraception.
 You should always use the spermicide that is labeled for use with the cervical cap.
-It is also a good idea to use a male condom when you are using the cervical cap.
-This will increase the effectiveness and lessen your chance of getting an STI.
+It is also a good idea to use an external (male) condom when you are using the cervical cap.
+This will increase the efficacy and lessen your chance of getting an STI.
 Talk to your health care provider about how to use emergency contraception if the cap gets moved out of place.